archway-network/archway-docs/docs/overview/glossary.md

 ## Application Blockchain Interface (ABCI)

 ABCI is an interface that defines the boundary between the replication engine (the blockchain), and the state machine (the application).
 Using a socket protocol, a consensus engine running in one process can manage an application state running in another.
-It's the interface between Archway and your application, and it consists of a set of methods, each with a corresponding `Request` and `Response` message type.
+It's the interface between Archway and your application, and it consists of a set of methods each with a corresponding `Request` and `Response` message type.

 <!-- B -->